siraat-ai-academy/eks2-reflections/16-Speed-of-Time.md

 ---
 ---

-# ✨ Literary and Extended Analysis
+# ✨ Speed of Time: A Literary Reflection

 **Life** is a silent caravan, leaving its **marks** as it moves through the deserts of **time**.
 We think we walk by our own will, yet the reins of **time** have never been in our hands; they have been held by a higher power since eternity.
 We are merely **travelers** in this caravan.
 One day, we are children playing on the dunes, and in the blink of an eye, we find **snow** in our hair, a curve in our back, and a sense of **wonder** in our hearts, wondering how it all happened.